gabrieldansereau/ms_downscaling_metawebs/README.md

 ::: {#refs}
 :::

+\newpage

 # Figures

-**Figure 1: Conceptual figure of the proposed workflow used to downscale the probabilistic metaweb in space.
+Figure 1: Conceptual figure of the proposed workflow used to downscale the probabilistic metaweb in space.
 The workflow has three components: the data, the localized steps, and the final spatial output.
 The data are composed of spatial data (with information in every cell) and non-spatial data (constant for all of